Best of the Web. Picked by our PhDs

 Exactly what it sounds like.
 If you're looking to get jiggy with the algebra, here's your chance.
 This unique video will help you firm up your understanding of scientific notation while providing a beat you can groove to at the same time.
 This is totally going to be your jam.

 If you enjoyed the above video, you…uh, may or may not enjoy this one.
 The title is deceiving.
 This is about the furthest thing from rap we can possibly imagine.
-However, if you are interested in some lighter fare, this little ditty might do the trick.
+However, if you're interested in some lighter fare, this little ditty might do the trick.
 Or it might make you throw up.
 You have been warned.

 Let this video help you make sense of how to smush together those monomials and polynomials without getting tragically lost.
 Does multiplying monomials by polynomials give us monopolynomials?
 That's our favorite game.